vmetrix/vacuumetrix/README.md

     cp config.rb-sample  config.rb

 ##New Relic
- update config.rb with your organization's API key and account
+ update config.rb with your organization's API key and account number

 ##Output
  your graphite server